Not all broadband is created equal

 - Average speeds for most broadband types didn’t change between peak and non-peak, except fixed wireless which slowed down 14% at peak times.

-- ADSL, VDSL, and Fibre 100 deliver speeds broadly in line with those advertised.
+- ADSL, VDSL and Fibre 100 deliver speeds broadly in line with those advertised.

 - Fixed wireless excluded from the actual vs advertised speed comparison as fixed wireless plans don’t advertise speeds due to consistency issues

-Latency is how long it takes for your device to receive information.
+Latency (often referred to as ping) is how long it takes for your device to receive information.
 The lower the latency, the quicker the information arrives.
 You can also think of it as how responsive your internet connection is.
 Latency is usually measured in milliseconds, and while that seems like a short amount of time, even a few milliseconds slower can make a big different to your performance when what you’re doing requires a lot of data to be transferred – like when you’re gaming or streaming.

 All technologies in the report were found to be delivering a good video streaming experience on basic High Definition (HD) video but variations emerged when it came to Ultra high Definition (UHD).